 Apart from its fruits, winter squash blossoms including acorn flowers are popular items in the kitchen and commonly employed to make a great side dish.
 Male blossoms generally picked up, and female flowers left for fruitings.
 Small numbers of female flowers with intact, very tiny fruit (baby acorn squash) can also be sold in the markets and indeed, fetch a higher price.
 Acorn greens (tips and tendrils) also enjoyed in some South-eastern countries like Philippines.

-Acorn squash nutrition is relatively higher in calories than pumpkin and pattypan.
-100 grams of raw fruit holds 40 calories, almost the same as for butternut squash (45 cal).
-Besides, it carries no saturated fats or cholesterol.
-Its peel is a good source of dietary fiber.
+Acorn squash nutrition is relatively higher in calories than pumpkin and pattypans.
+100 grams of raw fruit holds 40 calories; almost the same as that of butternuts (45 cal).
+It carries no saturated fats or cholesterol.
+Also, its peel is a good source of dietary fiber.

 Fresh fruits carry relatively modest amounts of vitamin-A than pumpkin; provide about 367 IU per 100 g.
 Vitamin-A is important for cell growth and development, and for good vision.